ixa-ehu/ixa-dbpedia-spotlight/README.md

 The port for each language needs to be given as argument to the [ixa-pipe-ned](https://github.com/ixa-ehu/ixa-pipe-ned) module.

-### 5.3 Install the dbpedia spotlight

-     cd dbpedia-spotlight
-     mvn [clean] install

-### 5.4 Create a jar to run the dbpedia spotlight as a service
+### 5.3 Create a jar to run the dbpedia spotlight as a service

      cd dbpedia-spotlight/dist
      mvn clean package